spree/spree/README.md

 SUMMARY
 -------

-Spree is a complete open source commerce solution for Ruby on Rails.
+Spree is a complete open source e-commerce solution built with Ruby on Rails.
 It was originally developed by Sean Schofield and is now maintained by a dedicated [core team](http://spreecommerce.com/core-team).
-You can find out more about by visiting the [Spree e-commerce project page](http://spreecommerce.com).
+You can find out more by visiting the [Spree e-commerce project page](http://spreecommerce.com).

 Spree actually consists of several different gems, each of which are maintained in a single repository and documented in a single set of [online documentation](http://spreecommerce.com/documentation).
-By requiring the Spree gem you automatically require all of the necessary dependency gems.
-Those gems are as follows:
+By requiring the Spree gem you automatically require all of the necessary gem dependencies which are:

 * spree_api
 * spree_auth